Table of contents

 Trek through canyons and gorges to marvel at different rock formations.
 Enjoy the panoramic views on top of hills and cliffs.
 If you’re up for more adventure, you can hike through the more challenging trails or go rock climbing.

-To get to Český ráj, you can take a bus from Cerny Most or take a train from Hlavní nádraží to Turnov.
+To get to Český ráj for your Bohemian Paradise day trip from Prague, you can take a bus from Cerny Most or take a train from Hlavní nádraží to Turnov.
 The entire trip takes approximately two hours and costs around 160CZK.